Best CRM Tools for Sales Teams in 2026: 8 Options Ranked and Reviewed

 #7.
 Close CRM — Best for Inside Sales and High-Volume Outreach

 Close is built for inside sales teams that need to make a lot of calls and send a lot of emails, fast.
-The built-in power dialer, predictive dialer, email sequences, and SMS are all native — no third-party integrations required.
-That's a genuinely differentiated position in a market where most CRMs rely on bolt-on tools for communication.
+The power dialer, predictive dialer, email sequences, and SMS are all built in — no third-party integrations needed.
+That's a genuinely different position in a market where most CRMs depend on bolt-on tools for communication.

 The result is a tighter workflow: call from the CRM, log automatically, trigger a follow-up sequence, move to the next lead.
-For teams doing 50-100 outreach touches per rep per day, that efficiency compounds meaningfully over time.
-The G2 rating of 4.7/5 across thousands of reviews isn't an accident — people who use Close tend to love it.
+For teams doing 50-100 outreach touches per rep per day, that efficiency adds up meaningfully.
+The 4.7/5 G2 rating across thousands of reviews isn't random — people who use Close tend to really like it.

-It's pricier than Pipedrive or Copper, but here's the deal: you're essentially getting a CRM plus a full sales engagement platform baked into one product.
-Buying those separately from tools like Outreach or Salesloft could easily run you $150-200/user/month.
-Do the math.
+Yes, it's pricier than Pipedrive or Copper.
+But here's the math: you're getting a CRM plus a full sales engagement platform in one product.
+Buying those separately from tools like Outreach or Salesloft could easily run $150-200/user/month.
+Do the numbers.

 Key Features: